Marathon Training Schedule

 marathon this fall since the weather this spring is so gorgeous?"

-matter what part of the country you live in, you probably know someone who's
+what part of the country you live in, you probably know someone who's running

-running the Boston Marathon.
-Their excitement is infectious; before long you'll
+the Boston Marathon.
+Their excitement is infectious; before long you'll start

-start feeling sorry that you didn't train last year so you could qualify for
+feeling sorry that you didn't train last year so you could qualify for this

 2005

-and some people may be more athletically gifted than others, the following
+people may be more athletically gifted than others, the following guidelines

-guidelines will help you decide if it's time to seriously consider marathon
+will help you decide if it's time to seriously consider marathon training.

-regularly for at least a year?
-Yeah, you may know someone who started running
+at least a year?
+Yeah, you may know someone who started running two months

-two months before they ran their first marathon but trust me, that person is
+before they ran their first marathon but trust me, that person is definitely an

-definitely an exception!
-Running a marathon is serious business, the training
+exception!
+Running a marathon is serious business, the training is difficult

-is difficult and whether you finish in three hours or six, you're putting a lot
+and whether you finish in three hours or six, you're putting a lot of stress on

-of stress on your body.
-You need at least twelve months of solid base training
+your body.
+You need at least twelve months of solid base training under your

 minimum of 40 miles per week for at least three or four months.
 If you're